Sleeping with the Enemy: Awards

 The score by Jerry Goldsmith won the BMI Film Music Award, 1992, and the film was nominated for the Academy of Science Fiction, Fantasy & Horror Films Saturn Award for 1992 in four categories: Best Actress (Roberts), Saturn Award for Best Supporting Actor (Bergin), Best Horror Film and Best Music (Goldsmith).

 Remakes

-In February 2019, it was reported that a remake of Sleeping with the Enemy was in development at Fox Searchlight Pictures, with Nia DaCosta helming the project.
-However, there have been other remakes of the film shown below.
+In February 2019, it was reported that a remake of Sleeping with the Enemy was in development at Searchlight Pictures, with Nia DaCosta directing.